NathanFiorellino/TheDataCollectivists/index.md

 ## Conclusion and discussion

 Despite our efforts, we could not precisely observe a trend over the rise of hate speech in the media, and neither a correlation between violent far-right attacks and this hateful speech.
 After the second filtering, we saw our data significantly decrease to a number mostly comprising marginal quotes keeping a constant trend, with the most meaningfully hateful quotes coming from alt-right politicians.
 This has led us to believe that our data processing is flawed from the beginning, up to our initial hypotheses.
 Indeed, we wanted to focus on the quotes and news outlets that shaped the political landscape the most, with a significant cut on some quotes that could have been said by anonymous voices.
 Some of the most hateful comments don’t come directly from politicians, but rather from independant hateful partisans of alt-right ideology.
+With the use of a pretrained model on the whole dataset without the initial filtering, we might have been able to better identify hateful speech from non alt-right ideas, rap quotes, or reclamation from LGBTQ community members.
 We can still however affirm that hateful violent attacks are on the rise, especially with the past presidency in the US, which arguably is translated in a rise in a lot of different domains, from hate speech in the media to the rise of far-right ideas in the whole political landscape.
-In order to fight hateful ideas and politics, it is essential to identify it wherever it spread its legs, and inform about the
+In order to fight hateful ideas and politics, it is essential to identify it wherever it spreads its legs, and inform people about how we can fight it to make a change for the better.

 ## Built With